GautamGopalKrishnan/mcts/README.md

 # mcts
-Monte Carlo tree search applied to several games.
+Monte Carlo tree search applied to several games, implementing techniques and principles of reinforcement learning.

 This project has a python implementation of Monte Carlo tree search applied to Tic-Tac-Toe, Connect Four and Checkers which was later wrapped with a cython implementation to improve performance (by a factor of 10).